Catholic Social Action

 FALLS, ARTHUR G., REMINISCENCE, 1962, 0.5 foot.

-Incomplete 800 + page typescript of a reminiscence spanning 1901-1943, dictated by a Chicago physician active in civil rights and Catholic social justice organizations, including the Chicago Urban League, Federated Colored Catholics, National Catholic Interracial Federation, The Catholic Worker, and the Congress of Racial Equality.
+Incomplete 800 + page typescript of a reminiscence spanning 1901-1943, dictated by an African American physician active in civil rights and Catholic social justice organizations, including the Chicago Urban League, Federated Colored Catholics, National Catholic Interracial Federation, the Catholic Worker movement, and the Congress of Racial Equality.

 GROSS, FRANK, PAPERS, 1941-1949, 0.4 foot.